FluidFeatures/fluidfeatures-ruby/README.md

 fluid_app = FluidFeatures.app(base_uri, app_id, secret)
 ```

-It's also possible to pass a logger object
+It's also possible to pass a logger object, which will direct all logging to your logger.

 ```ruby
 fluid_app = FluidFeatures.app(base_uri, app_id, secret, logger)